 A memorandum of sale acts as written evidence that an offer has been accepted, as well as recording the amount of money that will be paid.
 It is a contract but it’s not legally binding.
 It’s a preliminary measure to set out the terms of agreement before parties have to legally commit.
 However, it is still an important document.
 As soon as it is issued, the necessary arrangements to complete the sale of the property can be made.
 It also plays a vital part in the later surveying of the property because it contains so many details about the house.
 This could include things like subsidence, a major factor that can determine whether a sale actually goes through.

 Who issues the memorandum of sale?

-The memorandum of sale will be issued by the estate agent or sell house fast company.
+The memorandum of sale will be issued by the estate agent and is usually completed within just a few days but can take longer if certain parts of information are missing.
+It is highly advised that both the buying and selling parties have all documents prepared beforehand.
 It is unlikely that you will be able to see a copy as it contains confidential information about both the buyer and seller which are data protected.
 The memorandum of sale will be signed by the solicitors – at SOLD.CO.UK, we take care of all these arrangements for you.

 When is a memorandum of sale issued?

 The memorandum of sale will be drafted as soon as an offer is made and accepted.
 It will then be circulated, usually by email but sometimes by post.
 As the document is not legally binding, changes can still be made if there are further negotiations.